 18. Dragon Tiger Tattoo

 The combination of dragon and tiger is significant in Buddhist culture.
 The two animals represent opposing forces: the tiger is masculine, while the dragon is feminine.
 One represents active power, while the other represents passive power.
 For this reason, the dragon and tiger are often combined with the yin and yang symbol in art.
-If you get this tattoo, it will represent the harmonious balance of two completely different forces, linked by destiny.
+If you get a tiger tattoo, it will represent the harmonious balance of two completely different forces, linked by destiny.

 19. Flaming Dragon Tattoo